-Subject to some minor additional assumptions on $H$ and $S$, we prove that something like the standard adiabatic theorem applies to the state $\vec\psi(t)$ at timescales lower bounded by the local spectral gap (of $H_S$) and upper bounded by a weighted verison of the \textbf{Cheeger ratio}~\cite{chung2000weighted,jarret2018hamiltonian}, which can be understood to quantify the rate of transitions of the state $\vec\psi(t)$ out of $S$ under evolution by the Schr\"odinger equation in \cref{eqn:Schrodinger}. \begin{definition}[Cheeger ratio] For $H_0, \Cut$ defined as above the \textbf{Cheeger ratio} is defined as
+Subject to some minor additional assumptions on $H$ and $S$, we prove that something like the standard adiabatic theorem applies to the state $\vec\psi(t)$ at timescales lower bounded by the local spectral gap (of $H_S$) and upper bounded by a weighted version of the Cheeger ratio $h$~\cite{chung2000weighted,jarret2018hamiltonian} (see \cref{def:cheeger} below), which can be understood to quantify the rate of transitions of the state $\vec\psi(t)$ out of $S$ under evolution by the Schr\"odinger equation in \cref{eqn:Schrodinger}.
+That is, we prove the following ``theorem'' (see \cref{s:results} for the fully rigorous statement). \begin{sthm}[Main result] Let $s:=t/T\in[0,1]$.
+Let $U(s=1)$ be the unitary evolution generated by the Hamiltonian $H(s)+\Delta(s)$, where $H(s)=H_S+H_{\overline{S}}$ is block diagonal and $\Delta(s)$ is a block anti-diagonal perturbation.
+Let $V_{\mathrm{ad}}(1)$ be the exact adiabatic unitary evolution generated by $H(s)$.
+Then, there exists some $z>0$ such that when acting on the initial ground space ${P_{\mu}(0)}$ of the block $S$

-\end{definition} Note that \cref{def:cheeger} is slightly abusive compared to the standard definition for the Cheeger ratio, where one would let $h_S$ be the quantity defined in \cref{def:cheeger} and let $h:=\min_{S} h_S$ be the Cheeger constant.
-Here, we do not assume such a minimization until \Cref{corr:stoq} and consequently drop the $S$ subscript for notational convenience.

-In particular, we prove the following ``theorem'' (see \cref{s:results} for the fully rigorous statement). \begin{sthm}[Main result] Let $s:=t/T\in[0,1]$ Let $U(s=1)$ be the unitary evolution generated by the Hamiltonian $H(s)+\Delta(s)$, where $H(s)=H_S+H_{\overline{S}}$ is block diagonal and $\Delta(s)$ is a block anti-diagonal perturbation.
-Let $V_{\mathrm{ad}}(1)$ be the adiabatic unitary evolution generated by $H(s)$.
-When acting on the initial ground space $P_{\mu(0)}$ of the block $S$

 \end{sthm}